 The largest difficulty with the card is the $550 annual fee.
 Note that because this is a charge card, you can't carry the balance and therefore must pay that off the first month.

-The Platinum Card® from American Express costs $550 per year for the primary cardholder.
+This rewards card costs $550 per year for the primary cardholder.
 If you want to add additional cardholders, you can do so for $175 per year.

 This allows you up to three additional people on your account.

 If you don't want to pay the full $175, you have the option of adding additional cardholders as Gold Card from American Express members instead for $45 per year, also allowing up to three people.

 You can add yourself as an additional cardholder if you get the Gold Card from American Express, allowing you to access the benefits of both cards.

 The card has too many benefits to list them all here, but here is a complete list.
 Some of the more popular benefits include: